Agents of Mayhem: Reception

-Agents of Mayhem received "mixed or average" reviews, according to review aggregator Metacritic.
+Agents of Mayhem received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Nick Valdez's 7/10 score on Destructoid stated that the game was "Solid and definitely has an audience.
 There could be some hard-to-ignore faults, but the experience is fun."

 5/10 was Alice Bell's score on VideoGamer.com, who said "Despite fun combat and characters, Agents of Mayhem becomes repetitive and grinding.
 In trying to chase the popularity of Saints Row, it misses having an identity of its own."

-Michael Goroff's score of 7/10 on Electronic Gaming Monthly said that "Agents of Mayhem is one of those games with so much potential that just doesn’t quite reach the heights it probably could.
-That being said, it’s exhilarating combat and unique character system have me looking forward to a more polished, more fully conceived sequel."
+Michael Goroff's score of 7/10 on Electronic Gaming Monthly said that "Agents of Mayhem is one of those games with so much potential that just doesn't quite reach the heights it probably could.
+That being said, it's exhilarating combat and unique character system have me looking forward to a more polished, more fully conceived sequel."

 Connor Sheridan said on GamesRadar "Hero-swapping tactics add a unique edge to third-person combat, while humor and heart elevate Agents of Mayhem's typical world-saving fundamentals to memorable heights," and awarded it a score of 4 out of 5 stars.

 Dan Ryckert from Giant Bomb gave the game a score of 2 out of 5 stars saying that "It may share a genre and universe with Saints Row, but Agents of Mayhem is a lifeless husk of Volition's prior work."

 "With fun combat and a likable cast, Agents of Mayhem leans too heavily on repetitive fights to be truly heroic," was Jon Ryan's conclusion on IGN with a score of 7.1/10.

-PC Gamer's Jon Morcom scored the game a 67/100 with the consensus that it "Serves up a generous range of play styles, but it’s hampered by repetitive levels and a few uninspired design choices."
+PC Gamer's Jon Morcom scored the game a 67/100 with the consensus that it "Serves up a generous range of play styles, but it's hampered by repetitive levels and a few uninspired design choices."

-Justin McElroy of Polygon awarded it 5.5/10 stating that "This has likely started to feel like a litany of sins rather than cogent critique, but it’s the best way I have of illustrating Agent of Mayhems failings.
+Justin McElroy of Polygon awarded it 5.5/10 stating that "This has likely started to feel like a litany of sins rather than cogent critique, but it's the best way I have of illustrating Agent of Mayhems failings.
 It is not felled by any one thing, but is rather undone by a thousand little cuts.
 Agents of Mayhem heaps theoretical fun on you.
-Characters, powers, upgrades, tons of missions — it’s desperate for the player to just have fun.
-It’s a noble impulse, but one that it’s depressingly incapable of consistently delivering on.
+Characters, powers, upgrades, tons of missions — it's desperate for the player to just have fun.
+It's a noble impulse, but one that it's depressingly incapable of consistently delivering on.

 Brett Todd, in a review for GameSpot, concluded "there's little to Agents of Mayhem beyond its foul-mouthed and bombastic attitude, which push the game into grating and obnoxious territory.
 Throw in the poor mission design and bugs, and you've got a game with loads of mayhem, but not much else."